There is a good reason that there are high monthly searches for “massage Ann Arbor”.

 “In Ann Arbor, we work hard, we play hard, and we take care of ourselves.
 So, when every muscle and tendon hurts, it’s time to search massage Ann Arbor.”

-Heidi has performed sports massage on varsity athletes and weekend warriors for eighteen years.
+Heidi has performed sports massage on varsity athletes and weekend warriors for twenty years.
 “Ann Arbor massage is the best because it has to be to support all of our athletics and fitness programs,” she says, “as well as nurturing our deep interest in education and development of children.

 “Each of us who provide massage in Ann Arbor challenges ourselves, and one another, to be better.
 We set the bar high by benchmarking one another,” the Thrive Massage and Bodywork owner says.
 “I trained in Madison, Wisconsin, another huge sports and fitness town, before I came here.
 And I can say that each of us who perform massage in Ann Arbor is determined to be the best.”